clade/PyDAQmx/doc/installation.rst

     python setup.py install

-You can also directly *move* the :file:`PyDAQmx` directory to a location that Python can import from (directory in which scripts using :mod:`PyDAQmx` are run, etc.)
+You can also directly *move* the :file:`PyDAQmx` directory to a location that Python can import from (the directory in which scripts using :mod:`PyDAQmx` are run, :data:`sys.path`, etc.)

 It has been reported that the package works on Python 3 using :command:`2to3`.
 To install the package with Python 3: